RentAKloud/rentakloud/api/README.md

 - rentakloud
 - glitchtip

 Next run the migrations (see Database section for commands), and optionally seed the db.

+### Start The App

-Then you should be able to start the project:
+Now you should be able to start the project:

 ```bash
 # development